codatio/codat-docs/docs/commerce/setup.md

 ---
 title: "Product setup"
-description: "DESCRIPTION PLEASE"
+description: "Learn how to perform the initial setup for the Sync for Commerce product"
 displayed_sidebar: commerce
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+Sync for Commerce can be implemented within a commerce platform (Point of Sales, Payments, or eCommerce) where sales data originates and within an accounting package to which sales data is synchronized.

-Enable your customers to select the systems they want to connect and start the Sync Configuration process.
+Follow the guidance below to perform the initial setup for Sync for Commerce and enable your customers to select the systems they want to connect and start the Sync configuration process.

+Before you begin, you need to have access to Codat's API.
+For

 Sync for Commerce can be implemented within a Commerce platform (Point of Sales, Payments, or eCommerce) where sales data originates, and/or within an Accounting package to which sales data is synchronised.